 Process a predetermined set of samples and QC material for batch analysis.
 One "batch" run is defined as the analysis of a contiguous set of samples bracketed by "Bench QC" material at the beginning and end of the set.
-Each Bench QC level (typically, a "high" and a "low") should be analyzed at the beginning and again at the end of the batch run.
-QC needs to be treated like the unknown samples, i.e., each QC sample is individually prepared and goes through all the steps as is done for unknown samples.
+Each Bench QC level (typically, a "high" and a "low") must be analyzed at the beginning and again at the end of the batch run.
+QC needs to be treated like the unknown samples, i.e., each QC sample is individually prepared and goes through all of the same steps as the unknown samples.
 It is not appropriate to report the QC results coming from the split analysis of a single QC sample if it has already been processed (i.e., diluted, centrifuged, filtered, digested, derivatized, etc.).
-Note that this limitation does not apply to the duplicate use QC material originating from the same original vial as long as they both are processed identically like unknown samples and on the same day.
+Note that this limitation does not apply to the duplicate use of QC material originating from the same original vial as long as they both are processed identically like unknown samples and on the same day.

-- 1) Identify, gather, and thaw a predetermined number of sample tubes/vials containing the blood samples to be analyzed in a batch run. - For each batch of samples run, thaw one tube of low and high bench QC (often identified as "LB-yyxxx" and "HB-yyxxx"; for explanation of nomenclature, see Quality Control Material section). - Label the necessary number of 2 mL microcentrifuge vials with appropriate identification to ensure that they will be matched to their corresponding unknown samples and QC.
-Similarly, label an equal number of 20 mL SPME vials. - 4) Use the TMAH digestion procedure for blood samples and QC material. - 5) Use the preparation of digested samples for analysis procedure to prepare samples and QC material. - 6) Cap all autosampler vials with the proper fitting septum caps.
+- 1. Identify, gather, and thaw a predetermined number of sample tubes/vials containing the blood samples to be analyzed in a batch run. - 2.
+For each batch of samples run, thaw one tube of low and high bench QC (often identified as "LB-yyxxx" and "HB-yyxxx"; for explanation of nomenclature, see Quality Control Material section).

+- 3. Label the necessary number of 2 mL microcentrifuge vials with appropriate identification to ensure that they will be matched to their corresponding unknown samples and QC.
+Similarly, label an equal number of 20 mL SPME vials. - 4.
+Use the preparation procedure outlined in VII D to prepare blood samples and QC materials. - 5.
+Cap all autosampler vials with the proper fitting septum caps.

-The use of a barcode scanning device to electronically record sample identification from barcodes printed on vial labels should be utilized if available.
+The use of a barcode scanning device to electronically record sample identification from barcodes printed on vial labels must be utilized if available.